MaxBernede/transcendence/infos.md

 ### Postman
 	I started to use Postman to create API calls to our endpoints for easier testing than clicking buttons on the website and checking the replies
 ### Notion
-	I will start using Notion to take notes on the project and have an easy documentation of it
+	I will start using Notion to take notes on the project and have an easy documentation of it.
+Please let's try to keep it up to date so we can easily find the relevent informations
 ### Trello
 	Should we start using Trello for the project ?